Khvalynsky National Park: Ecoregion and climate

 Khvalysky is in the Pontic–Caspian steppe ecoregion, a band of grasslands and occasional forest that stretches from the middle of Ukraine to the Ural Mountains.
 The climate of Kvalynsky is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
 Winters last from late November to early April, with an average of 33 cm of snow.

 Animals

 Because Khvalynsky borders many ecological zones - forest, semi-arid steppe, the Volga, mountain, meadows, and stream valleys - it has a complex variety of habitats.
 These varied habitats supports a large number of different plants and animals, many of which are rare or endangered.
 Small mammals are common, including hares, beavers, foxes, and wolves.
-Among reptiles are the common European adder (vipera berus), and indicator of complex habitat.
+Among reptiles are the common European adder (vipera berus), an indicator of complex habitat.

 Predatory birds include White-tailed Eagles, Ospreys, and the endangered Saker Falcon.